 Purchases made using the purchase card must not exceed the single transaction limit of \$7,500 or purchases above the monthly purchase card limit, which is \$25,000 for most NCUA purchase cards.
 Contracting Officers and Program Offices must use competition in acquisitions to the maximum extent possible.
 Contracting Officers should look for competitive opportunities when procuring goods and services valued over \$7,500.
-All requirements estimated to exceed \$7,500 and not being competed must be justified in writing by the Program.
+All requirements estimated to exceed \$7,500 and not being competed must be justified in writing by the Program and submitted as part of a procurement package.
 The Director, DPFM, and Competition Advocate must approve all noncompetitive procurement requests over \$7,500.